Richa-goyal06/Bank-loan-Analysis/README.md

 ### -Dashboard Development (Power BI):
 ### Cleaned data was visualized using Power BI.
 Interactive dashboards were built with filters, slicers, KPIs, and grid views, offering insights into loan performance, borrower risk, and month-over-month trends in lending operations.

+## Project insight
+- Most loans were approved for applicants with strong credit history and lower DTI ratios.

+- Urban customers had higher average loan amounts but also slightly higher default rates.

+- The majority of defaults occurred in loans with longer terms and lower co-applicant income.

+- Month-over-month loan approvals increased, but funded amounts remained steady — indicating tighter screening.

+- Average interest rates remained stable, but high-risk borrowers were charged slightly more.